JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7921 days**.

-And here is a just a random fact -  **If you were standing on Mercury, the Sun would appear 2.5 times larger than it appears from Earth**.
+And here is a just a random fact -  **The airplane Buddy Holly died in was the "American Pie."
+(Thus the nameof the Don McLean song.)**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)